raceintospace/raceintospace/doc/manual/manual.md

 * Kicker-A: Used to push a Gemini/Voskhod, XMS-2/Lapot, or an LM, out of orbit toward the Moon.
 Can push only one major component (capsule/shuttle or lunar lander), so can be used on LOR but not EOR missions, and cannot be used for the Historical Lunar Landing.
 It can be used for a Join Lunar Orbital LM Test, but LOR only.
 * Kicker-B: Used to push a Gemini/Voskhod or XMS-2/Lapot, plus an LM, out of orbit toward the Moon.
 Can push one or two major components (capsule/shuttle and lunar lander), so can be used on LOR, EOR, or Historical missions, and any kind of Lunar Orbital LM Test.
 * Kicker-C: Soviet-only technology.
-Used to land a Soyuz capsule on the Moon and lift it off for return to Earth.
+Replaces lunar modules; used to land a Soyuz capsule on the Moon and lift it off for return to Earth.
 * EVA Suit: Required for spacewalks and lunar landings.
 * Docking Module: Required for missions involving docking, except Apollo/Soyuz lunar landings and LM tests.